 Storytelling on the “About Us” page: HAPPILY EVER BEFORE

-The first context is the “About Us” page.
-It’s a landing page where potential clients or customers can find all the necessary information regarding a business: its evolution, mission, values, and vision.
+The “About Us” page is a landing page where potential clients or customers can find all the necessary information regarding a business: its evolution, mission, values, and vision.

-The goal is to explain what the company was and how it turned into what it is today.
+The goal should also be to explain what the business was in the past and how it evolved.

-However, the copywriter shouldn’t stop there.
-The most important part of a story is the company’s vision, where it wants to arrive.
+The most important part of a brand story is the business’s vision.
+Its future.

-In summary, the “About Us” page text should explain the entire history of the company.
-Its past, present, and future.
+In summary, the story published on the “About Us” page should encompass the past of your business, its present, as well as the future.

-GOAL: The goal is to help potential customers to get to know a company and understand the story behind its brand.
+GOAL: The goal is to help potential customers to get to know your business and understand the story behind its brand.